StaticRocket/ti-debian-docker/README.md

-# Beagle Docker
+# TI Debian Docker

-This is a template project to convert a standard Debian image to the beagle equivalent by adding the required packaging GPG key and adding the repo source list for the selected release.
+This is a template project to convert a standard Debian image to the TI equivalent by adding the required repo source list for the selected release and configuring things to prefer those sources.

 ## Usage